m-delem/aphantasiaCognitiveClustering/README.md

 ```

 Alternatively, you can clone the repository, launch the R project in
-RStudio by opening the `aphantasiaCognitiveClustering.Rproj` file,
+RStudio by opening the `aphantasiaCognitiveClustering.Rproj` file and
-follow the instructions that appear in the console, and run the
-following command:
+run the following command:

 ``` r
 devtools::load_all()